 What is an amniocentesis?

 An amniocentesis is a test that takes a small sample of the amniotic fluid.
-It is
+It's done to

-done to diagnose chromosome problems and open neural tube defects (ONTDs) such as
+diagnose chromosome problems and open neural tube defects (ONTDs), such as spina bifida.

-spina bifida.
-The test can also look for other genetic problems and disorders if you
+The test can also look for other genetic problems and disorders if you have a family

-have a family history of them.
-These other results also depend on the lab doing the
+history of them.
+These other results also depend on the lab doing the testing.
+An

-testing.
-An amniocentesis is generally offered to women between the 15th and 20th
+amniocentesis is generally offered to women between the 15th and 20th weeks of pregnancy

 How is an amniocentesis done?